adamwett-parks/obsidian/wett/Gateway roundtable.md

 Instead of manually including them, Gateway classes are loaded by our autoloader in `globalFunctions.php`.
 So if your page includes `globalFunctions`, you can reference any class written in the `_global` folder.

-Let's move the selectQuery function into the Gateway class for Preapprovals:
+Let's move the whereClause function into the Gateway class for Preapprovals, and write a function for Zelda to use:

 ```php
 // WebServer/Documents/_globals/Budget/PreApprovals.php